Darknova2468/Dungeon-Exploration/PROPOSAL.md

         - Cooldown reduction
         - Focus reduction
     - Also global focus increases with helmet upgrades
-- Runes
+- Runes (???)
     - Add bonus effects to weapons, shields, armor, and spells
     - Large variety, e.g. triple-shot
+    - Most likely will not be implemented (i.e. replaced with spells entirely)
-- Better texturing?
+- More texturing?
 - The dragon fight
     - Much better than before
     - The dragon itself appears with extreme health